 Having teenagers is an adventure in itself.
 Between school, extracurricular activities, and their social life, finding time to ensure they’re also taking care of their eyes is hard.
 Choosing the right eyecare for teens is essential to keeping their eyes healthy for the rest of their life.
 Whether you’re shopping for glasses for teens, trying to find the best contacts for teens, or just curious about what questions to ask your teen’s eye doctor, we’ve got you covered with everything you need to know about caring for your teen’s eyes.

-• Optometrist or ophthalmologist
+• Optometrist or Ophthalmologist

-• The pros and cons of contacts
+• Pros and cons of wearing contacts

-• The pros and cons of glasses
+• Pros and cons of wearing glasses

-• Blue light glasses
+• Blue light glasses for eye strain

-• Choosing sunglasses
+• Choosing UV sunglasses

 Eyecare for Teens: Optometrist or Ophthalmologist?